swent-group10/polyfit/app/src/main/java/com/github/se/polyfit/ml/README.md

 # Package: `com.github.se.polyfit.ml`

 This package is responsible for managing the Machine Learning (ML) aspects of the application.
-It contains classes that interact with ML models, process data, and provide predictions based on the models.
+It contains a class that interact with barcode detecting ML models to extract barcode information from images.

 ## Key Components